home-assistant/home-assistant.io/source/_components/light.limitlessled.markdown

 ha_release: pre 0.7
 ---

 `limitlessled` can control your [LimitlessLED](http://www.limitlessled.com/) lights from within Home Assistant.
 The lights are also known as EasyBulb, AppLight, AppLamp, MiLight, LEDme, dekolight, or iLight.

+LimitlessLED bulbs are controlled via groups, so you can only control an individual bulb via the bridge if it is in a group by itself.

+Note: you can assign an `rgbw`, `rgbww`, `white` and `dimmer` group to the same group number, effectively allowing up to 16 groups (4 `rgbww`, 4 `rgbw`, 4 `white` and 4 `dimmer`) per bridge.

 ### {% linkable_title Setup %}

 Before configuring Home Assistant, make sure you can control your bulbs or LEDs with the MiLight mobile application.
-Discover your bridge(s) IP address.
+Next, discover your bridge(s) IP address.
 You can do this via your router or a mobile application like Fing ([android](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en) or [iTunes](https://itunes.apple.com/us/app/fing-network-scanner/id430921107?mt=8)).
-Keep in mind that LimitlessLED bulbs are controlled via groups.
-You can not control an individual bulb via the bridge, unless it is in a group by itself.
-Note that you can assign an `rgbw`, `rgbww`, `white` and `dimmer` group to the same group number, effectively allowing 16 groups (4 `rgbww`, 4 `rgbw`, 4 `white` and 4 `dimmer`) per bridge.

 To add `limitlessled` to your installation, add the following to your `configuration.yaml` file: